Overview of Networking

 Network in Person

 While online sites are great places to network, you also want to spend some time engaging in face-to-face interactions with potential new connections.
+Establishing personal connections can improve your likelihood of getting a job and also allow you to engage in deeper discussion about career plans, like future advancement in the field.
 Look for professional associations in your area that put together events designed to bring together people in your field.
 When you attend these events, be sure to bring your business card so that people have a way of contacting you later.
 This is also a good way to get business cards from your new connections in return.

 Start Networking Early

 It's preferable to begin networking before you begin job hunting.
-If you establish your contacts early, you can better prepare for job searching and interviewing.
+That way you can learn as much about the industry as possible and have a vague career plan in mind when you apply for specific jobs.
+Also, if you establish your contacts early, you can better prepare for job searching and interviewing.
 You could ask your contacts what their job hunting experience was like and what approaches worked best for them.
-You could also ask them which approaches were least useful.
+You could also ask them which approaches were the least useful.
 This type of information is invaluable.
-It can save you a lot time while avoiding a lot of frustration.
+It can save you a lot of time while avoiding a lot of frustration.

 Remember to Reciprocate